engity-com/bifroest/README.md

 ### What's next?

-Read [Use-Cases](doc/usecases.md) and [the configuration documentation](doc/configuration.md) to see what you can do more with Bifröst.
+Read [Use-Cases](doc/usecases.md) and [the configuration documentation](doc/configuration.md) to see what else you can do with Bifröst.

 ## Status